alexisperrier/XEmines-datascience/_posts/2018-01-05-random-forests-xgboost.md

 <section data-markdown>
 # Random Forests

-Extension of the bootstrapping to features
+Extension of bootstrapping to features

 * In random forests, each tree in the ensemble is built from a sample drawn with replacement (i.e., a bootstrap sample) from the training set.

 * In addition, when splitting a node during the construction of the tree, the split that is picked is the best split among **a random subset of the features**.

-=> The bias of the forest usually slightly increases (with respect to the bias of a single non-random tree) but, due to averaging, its variance also decreases, usually more than compensating for the increase in bias, hence yielding an overall better model.
+=> The **bias slightly increases** compared to the bias of a single non-random tree

+=> but, due to averaging, **its variance decreases**,

+usually more than compensating for the increase in bias, hence yielding an overall better model.
-(see RandomForestClassifier and RandomForestRegressor classes),

-A Random Forest is a generalization of Bagging that is specific to DTs.
+A **Random Forest is a generalization of Bagging that is specific to Decision Trees**.

 At each branch in the decision tree, Random Forest training also subsamples the features in addition to the training examples.

-Intuitively, this process further de-correlates the individual trees, which is good for Bagging, since the main limitation of Bagging is that bootstrapping is not the same as drawing fresh samples from the true data distribution.
+Intuitively, this process further de-correlates the individual trees, which is good for Bagging.

 </section>